mdm-code/gsnip/README.md

 gsnipd
 gsnipd &>/dev/null &
 ```

+You can enable it as a daemon in systemd or launchd on MacOS so that it
+runs on startup.

 The source file used to store snippets can be passed as an argument to the
 `gsnipd` program.
 If it isn't, the program will create an empty file at the